Teacher as Leader (M.S.E.)

 Why should I choose teacher as leader for my concentration?

 The teacher as leader concentration is designed for those graduate candidates who see themselves as leaders in their schools and school districts.
-Examples of roles might include lead teacher, instructional leader, or building or district curriculum committee leader.
+Examples of roles might include lead teacher, instructional leader, content specialist, content coach, or building or district curriculum committee leader.
 This program does not include principal licensure.

 On what basis should I choose a specialty area?

 Your specialty area choice can be based on several factors.
 These factors include your certification/licensure area and long-term professional goals.
 For example, if you have a high interest in technology, the technology specialty area is a good choice.
 If you are teaching grades K-6, literacy is a good choice.
 If you find yourself collaborating with professionals who serve children with special needs, special education is a good choice.